AnnamonicaAReal/AnnamonicaAReal/README.md

 - 👋 Hi, I’m @AnnamonicaAReal
-- 👀 I’m interested in learning how to design webpages
+- 👀 I’m interested in learning how to design webpages.
-- 🌱 I’m currently learning how to set up an account in Github.
+- 🌱 I’m currently learning how to use Github.
-- 💞️ I’m looking to collaborate on Github
+- 💞️ I’m looking to collaborate on designing webpages.
 - 📫 How to reach me is through Email (annamonica.real@smc.pshs.edu.ph) and messenger (Anna Monique Frfr).
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I like te color lavender.
+- ⚡ Fun fact: I like the color lavender.

 <!---
 AnnamonicaAReal/AnnamonicaAReal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.